mattbriggs04/mattbriggs04/README.md

 - 🦆 I enjoy working on projects that involve embeddded systems, AI, networking, and/or cybersecurity (the more the merrier).
 - 🏫 I am currently pursuing a BS and MS in Computer Engineering.
-- 📫 How to reach me: Linkedin (linked under profile) is the fastest way to contact me.
+- 📫 [Linkedin](https://www.linkedin.com/in/matthewbriggs04/) is the fastest way to contact me.
 <!--
 **mattbriggs04/mattbriggs04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.